tika247/tech_memo/5_interview_questions/JavaScript/2_basic.md

 Whereas the example above, the '=' (assign operator) never allocate memory space, just `z` takes reference from `x`.

 ## null is Object!

+## assignment passed by valuer or by reference.

+- primitive data types
+    - passed by value
+- non-primitive data types
+    - passed by reference